-In addition to awards for each category, LIFF will offer a new 56 And 5 Added Programming Block to highlight projects that in some way embody one or more of Muhammad Ali’s Six Core Principles: Confidence, Conviction, Dedication, Giving, Respect or Spirituality.
+In addition to awards for each category, LIFF will offer 56 And 5 Added Programming Block to highlight projects that in some way embody one or more of Muhammad Ali’s Six Core Principles: Confidence, Conviction, Dedication, Giving, Respect or Spirituality.

-Industry seminars produced by the film festival organizers are well attended with industry experts and the public.
+Industry seminars produced by the film festival organizers are well attended by industry experts and the public.
 The strong connections and partnerships of the organizers enable our festival to continue to grow.
 LIFF is proud to announce that studio and development executives in Hollywood have agreed to return again to be part of the judging panel for entrance into the festival.

 Our Co-Founder, CONRAD BACHMANN (http://www.imdb.com/name/nm0045497/), a Louisville native and graduate of Valley High School, attended the University of Kentucky before venturing out west in 1957 to pursue his Hollywood dream.
 Over his distinguished career, Conrad earned credits in more than 35 films, hundreds of television shows, countless commercials and served as Governor of the Academy of Television Arts & Sciences for 12 years, and on the Academy Executive Committee.
 As Chair of the Activities for the Academy he produced countless productions of hit television shows for a professional development series for all Peer Groups.
-Fifty Years later, Conrad came full circle with the announcement of his plan to develop and annual international film festival in his hometown of Louisville.
+Fifty Years later, Conrad came full circle with the announcement of his plan to develop an annual international film festival in his hometown of Louisville.

 With the creation of LIFF, Conrad is helping to make a difference in the lives of future filmmakers around the world.
 Although Conrad moved to Hollywood over 50 years ago, his heart never left Louisville.
-His goal is to bring Hollywood and the artistic process of film making to the region and state.
-LIFF is his way of giving back the opportunities given to him, while offering a unique forum for others to achieve their dreams.
+His goal is to bring Hollywood and the artistic process of filmmaking to the region and state.
+LIFF is his way of giving back the opportunities given to him while offering a unique forum for others to achieve their dreams.
 Conrad is passionately dedicated to the success of the festival and wants to share his beautiful Commonwealth of Kentucky with the world.

 Cash and prizes will be distributed at the end of the festival.
 Winners must be in attendance to receive any award other then monetary awards.